microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 !!! important
     If you get an error like ```Config file 'mkdocs.yml' does not exist``` you must run the preprocess step.

-## Conventions and lessons learned

-Please update this list as you learn more.

-1. filenames should all be lowercase.
-2. filenames should use "_" to separate words and should not have spaces.
-3. all links to pages are case sensitive (when published to GitHub the server is case sensitive)
-4. use a code editor like vscode for markdown.
-It has linting support and will identify issues prior to build.

 ## Advanced doc features

 We do turn on a few advanced/extension features.
 Please use these carefully as they may break compatibility if the publishing engine is changed.
 Checkout the [sample syntax / test page](doc_sample_test.md) for syntax and information.